02 - Information Technology and Security Definitions

 10. Authoritative Source: A source of data recognized by a Data Owner to be valid or trusted because it is considered highly reliable or accurate or is from an official publication or reference.

-12. Breach: Any accidental or intentional disclosure of regulated or otherwise confidential data.A breach is the acquisition, access, use, or disclosure of confidential data in a manner not permitted by law or obligation that compromises the security or privacy of data.
+12. Breach: The acquisition, access, use, or disclosure of Protected Health Information (PHI), Payment Card Information (PCI), or Personally Identifiable Information (PII) in a manner not permitted by law or obligations that compromises the security or privacy of the data.

 13. Business Associate: See University of Oklahoma HIPAA Privacy and Security Policies.